-Saturday March 3rd 2018 will see Pompey Supporters making another long trip North, this time to Bradford City’s Northern Commercial Stadium, Bradford, West Yorkshire, BD8 7DY.
+Pompey’s rearranged fixture against Bradford will be played on Tuesday 17 th April with a 7.45pm kick off; Another long trip North for Pompey Supporters to Bradford City’s Northern Commercial Stadium, Bradford, West Yorkshire, BD8 7DY.
 The Bantams ground has a capacity of 25,136 and Blues fans will be in the covered, two tiered, TL Dallas Stand at one end of the ground.

 How to get to the Northern Commercials Stadium